Skip to content

 Show Announcement

 Elliot Ness in Cleveland is part of the Second Stage Series, Libretto In Hand.
-With a piano and a script in hand and nothing between you and the actors on stage, these performers come together to give you a real and raw presentation of a musical that you may not ever see fully staged.
-Presented in the CSPS Hall black box theatre on the main floor.
+With a piano and a script in hand and nothing between you and the actors on stage, these performers come together to give you a real and raw presentation of a musical.
+Presented in the CSPS Hall black box theatre on the main auditorium.
 For subscribers, this can be an add on to your show package.

 Tickets for the Libretto In Hand are $20 + 7 fee.